sakuLLukas/Project0-TicTacToe/README.md

 <h1>Tic Tac Toe Game</h1>

-*This game was built using HTMl, CSS and Javascript.*
+*This game was built using HTML, CSS and Javascript.*

 <h2>Features:</h2>